Skip to main content

 Code Walkthrough

-Create Go Project
+Create The Project

 mkdir highscores && cd highscores # create a directory for your module